zzhenglab/comp-prob-solv/book/_build/html/_sources/lecture-03-control.md

 3. **Functions:** Functions allow you to encapsulate code into reusable blocks.
 This not only makes your code more organized but also facilitates code reuse and reduces redundancy.

-By the end of this lecture, you'll have a solid understanding of how to use these control structures to write more efficient and effective Python programs.

 ## Learning Objectives

 By the end of this lecture, you will be able to: